 DAY ONE | SLEEP UNDER THE STARS

 Spend the day exploring the park’s scenic beauty.
-With 15 hiking and biking trails, you’ll have plenty of ways to explore one of the last remaining undeveloped areas on the East Coast.
-In just one visit, you’ll get a glimpse into Virginia Beach’s unique seaside environment – inclusive of dunes, woodlands, farm fields, salt marshes and hundreds of bird species, as well as feral pigs, wild horses, red fox, loggerhead turtles and more.
+With 15 hiking and biking trails, you’ll have plenty of ways to explore this pristine coastal environment.
+In just one visit, you’ll get a glimpse into Virginia Beach’s unique seaside environment – inclusive of dunes, woodlands, farm fields, salt marshes and hundreds of bird species, as well as wild horses, red fox, loggerhead sea turtles and more.

 DAY TWO | MAKE IT A BEACH DAY

-Fuel up for the day with a quintessential Virginia Beach brunch at Doc Taylor’s, a one-time doctor’s home that now serves up delicious comfort breakfast and lunch food, bloody Marys and mimosas, just footsteps away from the beach.
+Fuel up for the day with a quintessential Virginia Beach brunch at Doc Taylor’s, a one-time doctor’s home that now serves up delicious comfort breakfast and lunch food, Bloody Marys and mimosas, just footsteps away from the beach.
 Craving an outdoor dining experience instead?
-Virginia Beach serves up plenty of those, too.
+Virginia Beach serves up plenty of those, too, check out The Bee & the Biscuit or Sunnyside Café & Restaurant.

 The early bird catches the worm, they say – or, in Virginia Beach’s case, the best spot on the beach!
 Find your favorite spot in the sand and spend the day basking in the sun and enjoying the warm waters of the Atlantic Ocean.

-Once you’re ready to step away from the sun for a bit, hop on a four-wheeled surrey for a classic Virginia Beach experience on the Virginia Beach Boardwalk, or spend the afternoon exploring the area by bike (find a bike rental here).
-For a longer ride, keep pedaling a few miles down Pacific Avenue to the 64th Street entrance to First Landing State Park, where you’ll find the Cape Henry Trail, which will guide you through preserved marshland dotted with Bald Cypress Trees adorned with Spanish moss.
+Once you’re ready to step away from the sun for a bit, hop on a four-wheeled surrey for a classic Virginia Beach experience on the Virginia Beach Boardwalk, or spend the afternoon exploring the area by bike (find a bike rental).
+For a longer ride, keep pedaling a few miles down Pacific Avenue to the 64th Street entrance to First Landing State Park, where you’ll find the Cape Henry Trail, which will guide you through pristine marshland dotted with bald cypress trees adorned with Spanish moss.

 DAY THREE | PICK YOUR ADVENTURE

 It’s time to take your Virginia Beach adventure full-throttle!
 Kick off your day on the water kayaking, paddle-boarding, swimming, surfing, jet-skiing or boating in the Atlantic Ocean or the Chesapeake Bay.
 Recreational equipment can be rented from various companies near the beaches.
-Want to take on a VB Classic?
-Sign up for one of the various surfing camps available.
+Want to take on a VB classic?
+Sign up for a surfing lesson with a local company.

-Prefer to spend the day off the water?
+Prefer to spend the day on land?
 Head up into the trees for a new perspective of Virginia Beach at the Adventure Park at Virginia Aquarium – the largest of its kind in Virginia.
 Featuring multiple zip lines and aerial ropes challenge courses, the park is perfect for thrill-seekers ages five and up.
-Zip up 150 ft. and through a variety of leveled courses, as you climb from bridge to bridge during this challenging and fun activity.
+Zip up 150 feet and through several levels of courses, as you climb from bridge to bridge during this challenging and fun activity.
 Just down the road, Virginia Beach’s newest treetop adventure, Adventure Works Wetland Zipline Park, offers a more traditional ziplining experience to guests of all ages, all nestled within 60 acres of maritime forests in the Oceanfront area.
+Adventure Works even offers a moonlight adventure, where you can zip through the forrest at night.

 With your feet back on solid ground, end the day – and your three-day visit – with a sunset parasailing adventure.
-The Rudee Inlet is the takeoff point for several parasailing tours, including Adventure Parasail, Pirate Parasail, and Air America Parasail.
+Rudee Inlet is the takeoff point for several parasailing tours, including Adventure Parasail or Pirate Parasail.
 If you haven’t yet experienced the serenity and spectacular views that come with floating 1,000 ft. above the water, this is the outdoor adventure your visit deserves!